A judge found Trump committed fraud in building his real-estate empire. Here’s what happens next

 Trump’s lawyer called the decision an attempt to “seize control of private property.”

 This case is one of several faced by Trump, who has been criminally indicted four times in the last six months.
-He’s accused in Georgia and Washington, D.C., of plotting to overturn his 2020 election loss, of hoarding classified documents at Mar-a-Lago in Florida, and in Manhattan of falsifying business records related to hush money paid on his behalf.
+He’s accused in Georgia and Washington, D.C. of plotting to overturn his 2020 election loss, of hoarding classified documents at Mar-a-Lago in Florida, and in Manhattan of falsifying business records related to hush money paid on his behalf.

 The Trump Organization, meanwhile, was fined $1.6 million in an unrelated case after being convicted of tax fraud.
 James’s office has also previously sued Trump for misusing charitable funds, resulting in an order to give $2 million to charity as his own foundation was shut down.